ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

 ```

 Because `Cell` guarantees that no one else has a pointer to the value, we can mutate the values through shared references and our code now compiles.

-`Cell` is  useful in many other circumstances as well.
-Hopefully after you understand the functionality that `Cell` provides you will be able to identify suitable use cases within your codebase.

 ### Implementing `Cell`